 3. Enjoy a Meal at Sharky’s Woodfired Mexican Grill

-Fresh and affordable menu items in a fast-casual environment.
+Sharky’s offers fresh and affordable menu items in a fast-casual environment.

 Sharky’s has two locations in Las Vegas conveniently located not too far from the entrance and exit of Red Rock Canyon.
 You can fuel up before your hike or reward yourself after.

 Even though the environment is fast casual, the food quality is anything but.
-The menu items are made fresh to order with as many organic, natural, and locally sourced items as possible.
+The menu items are made fresh-to-order with as many organic, natural, and locally-sourced items as possible.

 Make sure that you order the guacamole and try the sangria or craft beer along with your tacos or burrito.